Follow the step by step process or choose what situation that best describes you:

 Application Process

 You must apply for admission to the Kentucky Bar online, creating a new online account when you do so.
 Once you begin your application, you may save it and come back to it any time to complete it.
-You will be given instructions if you must print out any forms to have notarized and mail in to the Office.
+You will be given instructions if you must print out any forms to have notarized and mail into the Office.
 You will also be told of any supporting documentation you must send in.
 After your application is complete, submit the application online by clicking the appropriate button.
-You must mail your application fee of $875 payable to the Kentucky Office of Bar Admissions via certified check, cashier’s check, money order, law firm check or corporate check.
+You must mail your application fee of $875 payable to the Kentucky Office of Bar Admissions via certified check, cashier’s check, money order, law firm check, or corporate check.
 (No credit cards or cash will be accepted).
 This fee must accompany the supporting notarized documents you mail to the Office.
 Mail to Kentucky Office of Bar Admissions, 1510 Newtown Pike, Suite 156, Lexington, KY 40511-1255.
 Along with your fee and other documents you must mail:

 After applying, you will receive a confirmation email from the Office immediately.
 The status of your application (and approval to take the bar exam) will be listed on the “My Dashboard” page of your online account.